Adventures in Writing

 Thinking Globally, Disrupting Locally

-As a traditionally published writer, used to creating draft after draft with layers of editing and management, I embrace that spirit gratefully and hungrily.
+As a traditionally published writer and content creator, used to creating draft after draft with layers of editing and management, I embrace that spirit gratefully and hungrily.

 At the June 2014 event, I learned about tactical urbanism: Fix a city problem on the cheap and even on the sly ("unsanctioned") and see if the community embraces it and it becomes sanctioned.
 Then, we did it, thanks to Rotten Apple: We deployed simple improvements (a chess board, a fold-down seat, a doggie poop bag repository, a cell phone charger...) around the New School in New York.

 Learn Do Share has spread to Los Angeles, Paris, Gothenburg (Sweden), London, and other cities.
 I'm hoping to make the London iteration Sept 5-6 ("future cities" theme).

 Find Your Tribe

 Writers tend to live a solitary life, spending a lot of time inside their own head, imagining.
 That works for me most of the time, but I've also enjoyed some mind-stretching experiences both working on and leading a creative team.

 So, here's my number one advice for writers: Show up.
 Say yes, follow through, and leap out of that comfortable cocoon to connect with people.

 For the past five years, I've made a serious commitment to attend more conferences, workshops, openings, mixers, networking lunches, and other outings.
 I've organized informal gatherings on my frequent visits to New York, each one a fresh mix of friends and colleagues.

 I love talking shop, craft, and business with fellow writers, editors, and game designers, but I also make a point to reach out to people who have skills and experiences that I don't.
 Magic happens when you can combine divergent forces and create something fresh and special.